Gosford Park: Accolades and awards

 Gosford Park was nominated for 61 different awards following its release, winning 25 of them.
 There were seven nominations for Academy Awards (including Best Picture and Best Director, both of which it lost to A Beautiful Mind); Fellowes won the Best Original Screenplay.
 At the 55th British Academy Film Awards, the film was nominated for nine British Academy awards, winning Best British Film and Best Costume Design (Jenny Beavan).
 Mirren, Smith and Watson were all nominated for Best European Actress at the European Film Awards.
 The film received five nominations at the 59th Golden Globe Awards; Altman won the Award for 'Best Director'.

-At the 8th Screen Actors Guild Awards Mirren won 'Outstanding Performance by a Female Actor in a Supporting Role' and the ensemble cast collectively won 'Outstanding Performance by a Cast in a Motion Picture'.
-The film won four more 'Best Cast' awards from the Broadcast Film Critics Association, Florida Film Critics Circle, and Online Film Critics Society.
+At the 8th Screen Actors Guild Awards Mirren won Outstanding Performance by a Female Actor in a Supporting Role and the ensemble cast collectively won Outstanding Performance by a Cast in a Motion Picture.
+The film won four more Best Cast awards from the Broadcast Film Critics Association, the Florida Film Critics Circle and the Online Film Critics Society.
 Fellowes received recognition for the film's screenplay from the Writers Guild of America, where he won the Best Original Screenplay award.
 The film's score composer, Patrick Doyle, received two nominations for his work.
 Doyle was nominated for Composer of the Year from the American Film Institute and he won the award for Soundtrack Composer of the Year from the World Soundtrack Awards.